 Happy New Year!
 I hope everyone and their niche sites went out with a bang in 2016.

 I have been busy these last few months working on TinyFry.com.
 In truth there’s not a ton of new info to share, as you already know the strategy I’m using: publish good content, do some outreach, get a few backlinks.
 I’m also pleased to report that it seems to be working.

 Traffic continues to grow, as you can see from this screenshot from Google Analytics.

-In other positive news, I had my best months yet in November and December, earning $149 and $284, respectively.
+In other positive news, I had my best months yet selling through my affiliate links on Amazon in November and December, earning $149 and $284, respectively.
 I’m obviously excited about this, but I also fear that my good performance was attributable mainly to holiday shopping and doesn’t truly reflect the growth trend I’ve been seeing.
 I guess we’ll have to wait and see what happens in January.